UnionOfRAD/manual/en/quality-code/README.md

 ### Installing

-The `li3_quality` plugin for li3 is available at `git://github.com/UnionOfRAD/li3_quality.git`.
+The _quality_ plugin for li3 is available at `git://github.com/UnionOfRAD/li3_quality.git`.
 Once the repository is cloned into your `libraries` folder, It is activated by adding the following code to `config/bootstrap/libraries.php` file:

 ```php
 Libraries::add('li3_quality');